alexandreravelli/LinuxCommand/LinuxCommands-ubuntu-debian.md

 **/// How can I install Midnight Commander on Ubuntu ///**

-You need to enable the universe repository:
+> MC - You need to enable the universe repository:

 - sudo add-apt-repository universe